nexiality/documentation/devguide/index.md

   and fill the required details like below.
   ![Nexial-core Run configuration](./images/nexial-core-run-configuration-gen.png)

   Note: The file paths and/or project locations may be different in your case.
 Please provide your local file paths.

+  **Since the Nexial is now moved to Java 17, it's recommended to add below options into the IDE's VM Options of the run config.
+Without this, Nexial may not work as expected.**

+    ```
+    -ea -Dnexial.home=build
+    --add-opens java.base/java.lang=ALL-UNNAMED
+    --add-opens java.base/java.lang.reflect=ALL-UNNAMED
+    --add-opens java.base/java.lang=ALL-UNNAMED
+    --add-opens java.base/java.io=ALL-UNNAMED
+    --add-opens java.base/java.util=ALL-UNNAMED
+    --add-opens java.base/java.text=ALL-UNNAMED
+    --add-opens java.desktop/java.awt.font=ALL-UNNAMED
+    ```